 The letters in this particular study spelled out P-A-R-T-Y, and once the students earned these letters, they received their group reinforcer: a party.

 For more information on classical conditioning, check out What Is the Classical Conditioning Theory?
 6 Real-Life Examples.

 To learn more about the social learning theory specifically, please refer to What Is Bandura’s Social Learning Theory?
 3 Examples.

-Although somewhat different, if you are interested in learning more about operant conditioning, you may want to reference Operant Conditioning Theory: Examples for Successful Habit Formation, and if your intention is to modify students’ behavior and improve classroom management, How to Get Your Desired Behavior Using Operant Conditioning would be a useful resource.
+Although somewhat different, if you are interested in learning more about operant conditioning, you may want to reference our article on Operant Conditioning Theory.

 To dive deeper into classical conditioning studies, especially if you are interested in learning more about the specific types of stimuli and responses involved in the classical conditioning process, check out 4 Fascinating Classical Conditioning & Behaviorism Studies.